Use of 'Mutuals' to deliver local services needs stronger support

 - Financing - Government must do more to inform and educate financial institutions about lending to mutuals and co-operatives and it must examine tax support for mutuals and co-operatives.

-- Accountability - all new organisations must remain accountable to the local Council (usually through a contract) and be transparent in their operations.
+- Accountability - all new organisations must remain accountable to the local Council (generally through a contract) and be transparent in their operations.
 Through commissioning and oversight processes authorities must prevent services from fragmenting and protect the operation and ownership of local public assets.

 - Procurement - Rules must be drafted to confer maximum flexibility in tendering for services so that mutuals and co-operatives can compete fairly with large companies and in-house providers.